Change Windows 10 Taskbar Icons Script Deploying a custom taskbar for Windows 10

 For more info around this topic, visit the Microsoft Docs site.
 Hope that helps.

-2 thoughts to “Change Windows 10 Taskbar Icons Script Deploying a custom taskbar for Windows 10”
+2 responses to “Change Windows 10 Taskbar Icons Script Deploying a custom taskbar for Windows 10”

 If I ever get it into a Task Sequence I’ll let you know.